pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Trait objects are unsized so they must always be behind a pointer.
-We can tell the difference between a concrete type and a trait object at the type level based on the presence of the `dyn` keyword within the type:
+Trait objects are unsized, so they must always be behind a pointer.
+We can tell the difference between a concrete type and a trait object at the type level, based on the presence of the `dyn` keyword within the type:

 ```rust
 struct Struct;